Raging severe cyclone Asani likely to weaken on nearing coast

 Capital Ranchi registered 34.6 degrees Celsius at 2.30 pm on Monday, a drop of 1.6 degrees Celsius from Sunday.

-Dalotonganj recorded the state's highest temperature at 39.8 degrees Celsius, a fall of one degree Celsius from the normal since Sunday, and Jamshedpur at 36.6 degrees Celsius, a drop of 2.4 degrees Celsius from the normal temperature, the Met office said.
+Daltonganj recorded the state's highest temperature at 39.8 degrees Celsius, a fall of one degree Celsius from the normal since Sunday, and Jamshedpur at 36.6 degrees Celsius, a drop of 2.4 degrees Celsius from the normal temperature, the MeT office said.

 In Andaman and Nicobar Islands, however, normal life remained unaffected as no rainfall was experienced on Monday.
 Inter-island ferry services were operational but fishermen were advised not to venture into deep seas, officials said.